yudongyoung/tensorflow/README.md

 the graph edges represent the multidimensional data arrays (tensors) that flow between them.
 This flexible architecture lets you deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device without rewriting code.
-TensorFlow also includes TensorBoard, a data visualization toolkit.
+TensorFlow also includes TensorBoard, a data visualization too hjhjhjh

 TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence research